 In 1989 Making Waves was established by John H. Scully, Managing Director of SPO Partners, and the late Reverend Eugene Farlough, pastor of Sojourner Truth Presbyterian Church.
 Forty-six students from Richmond, California, were chosen to begin an after-school tutoring and mentoring program.
 A second program was established in 2001 to address underserved youth in San Francisco.

-In the fall of 2007 we opened Making Waves Academy in a temporary facility, a four-year charter middle school in Richmond with 400 students in fifth through eighth grades.
-In 2009 Making Waves Academy celebrated the opening of its permanent home in Richmond.
-The campus is a state-of-the-art modern facility with a library and technology center at its core; science labs; specialized art and music classrooms; an outdoor, edible garden; and laptop computers for student use.
+In the Fall of 2007, we opened Making Waves Academy Middle School, a four-year charter school in Richmond, with 100 students entering fifth grade housed in a temporary facility.
+In 2009, Making Waves Academy celebrated the opening of its permanent home in Richmond.
+The campus includes a modern facility with a library and technology center at its core, science labs, specialized art and music classrooms, an edible garden, and laptop computers for student use.

 Founded out of a concern about disparities in educational opportunity, Making Waves works to encourage students to understand and explore: